Privacy Policy

 Members

-The Trustee will not use your personal data for marketing purposes.
+The Trustee will not use your personal information for marketing purposes.

 Employers and advisers

-Smart will rely on its existing commercial relationship with our employer customers, to provide limited communications in respect of similar products or services (known as the 'soft-opt-in' under Data Protection Laws).
+Smart Pension will rely on its existing commercial relationship with our employer customers to provide limited communications in respect of similar products or services (known as the 'soft-opt-in' under data protection laws).

 How long do we keep your information for?

-We will hold your personal information on our systems for as long as is necessary for the Scheme to provide benefits to you or your dependants.
+We will hold your personal information on our systems for as long as is necessary to provide benefits to you or your dependents.

-So, for example, if your pension is paid from the Scheme when you retire, we will hold your information for the rest of your life, until your pension ceases on your death.
-If a pension is payable to any of your dependants after your death, we will then continue to hold your information until their pensions cease.
-We will then continue to hold your information for an indefinite period after all benefits payable to you and your dependants have ceased in case there are any further queries about your membership of the Scheme.
+So, for example, if your pension is paid when you retire, we will hold your information for the rest of your life, until your pension ceases on your death.
+If a pension is payable to any of your dependants after your death, we will then continue to hold your information until their pension ceases.
+We will then continue to hold your information for an indefinite period after all benefits payable to you and your dependants have ceased in case there are any further queries about your membership of the Smart Pension Master Trust.

-If you cease to be a member of the Scheme (e.g., because you transfer your benefits to another pension arrangement), we will hold your information while you are a member and then for an indefinite period after you cease to be a member, in case any further queries arise about your membership of the Scheme.
+If you cease to be a member of the Smart Pension Master Trust (e.g., because you transfer your benefits to another pension arrangement), we will hold your information while you are a member and then for an indefinite period after you cease to be a member, in case any further queries arise about your membership of the Smart Pension Master Trust.

 Who do we share the information with?

-Where appropriate for the purposes of administering the Scheme and providing other products and services on Keystone we may share your information with:
+Where appropriate for the purposes of administering the Smart Pension Master Trust and providing other products and services on Keystone we may share your information with:

-• The Scheme's administrator, which is Smart Governance Limited, company number 12295061 and with registered office at The Smart Building, 136 George Street, London, W1H 5LD.
-The administrator uses the information to administer the Scheme, including to calculate and pay benefits.
-The Administrator uses a sub-contractor to perform agreed administrative functions.
+• The Smart Pension Master Trust's administrator, Smart Governance Limited, company number 12295061 and with registered office at 136 George Street, London, W1H 5LD.
+The administrator uses the information to administer the Smart Pension Master Trust, including to calculate and pay benefits.
+The administrator uses a sub-contractor to perform agreed administrative functions.

-• The Scheme's professional advisers.
+• The Smart Pension Master Trust's professional advisers.
 These organisations use the information when advising the Trustee and carrying out their professional obligations.

-• The Scheme's insurers and annuity providers (and other insurers or brokers for the purpose of obtaining quotations relating to the Scheme or its benefits), investment managers, banks, and other service providers.
+• The Smart Pension Master Trust's insurers and annuity providers (and other insurers or brokers for the purpose of obtaining quotations relating to the Smart Pension Master Trust or its benefits), investment managers, banks, and other service providers.

 • Any other person who is authorised to act on your behalf.